PhD (History) The University of Texas at Austin, 2001

 BA (History, French), MIddlebury College, 1988

-Jacqueline Woodfork is Assistant Professor of History specializaing in Modern Francophone Africa.
+Jacqueline Woodfork is Associate Professor of History specializaing in Modern Francophone Africa.
 She arrived at Whitman in 2006 and teaches general courses on all periods of African history as well as specialized courses in the Black Atlantic, women in Africa, and colonialism.
 She has published on the French colonial military in western Africa and the role of African soldiers in the French colonial army.
 Her article, "It is a Crime To Be a Tirailleur in the Army': The Impact of The Impact of Senegalese

 Civilian Status in the French Colonial Army During the Second World War," appeared in The Journal of Military History in 2012.
 She published her first book, Cultures and Customs of the Central African Republic, in 2006, and is currently finishing a book manuscript on Senegalese soldiers during the Second World War.